 Oxford is an easy drive from the cottage taking you along the A3400 through Woodstock.
 Woodstock is where Blenheim Palace is and you might like to stop off there although, in my opinion, the palace is really worth a whole day out in itself.
 Woodstock itself is an attractive town (turn left just after the pedestrian lights for the car park which is hidden away off a narrow street) and there are plenty of eateries - the pub at the bottom of the town, The Bear, being the most well known.
 It will take you about 35 minutes to Woodstock and Oxford is 10 minutes or so on from there.

 It may be wise, if you are not used to driving in England and in cities, to park your car at the Park and Ride at Pear Tree Roundabout on the way into Oxford and take a park and ride bus from there which will drop you off in the centre at the beginning of the pedestrianised zone.

 There is not much I can say about Oxford that you can't already find in the guide books.
-For information on Christ Church, probably best ask Tony who studied there although he won't be able to tell you anything about it as a location for the Harry Potter films as that happened after his time.
+For information on Christ Church, probably best ask Tony who read Law there, many moons ago but he won't be able to tell you anything about it as a location for the Harry Potter films as that happened after his time.